 Please note: legislative bodies may, however, adopt reasonable regulations on public testimony and the conduct of public meetings, including measures to address disruptive conduct and irrelevant speech.

-These meeting are held bi-annually; For more information on the next Monterey County Disaster Council, please visit the OES Calendar.
+These meetings are held bi-annually; For more information on the next Monterey County Disaster Council, please visit the OES Calendar.